tariq-almalki/authn-jwt/README.md

 _NOTE: I'm using here sc which an acronym for service controller which is a tool you can utilize in windows for Creating, Starting, Stopping, Querying or Deleting any Windows SERVICE in Windows😁_

 **to make sure docker installed , type** `docker -v` **in the CLI**

+3. cd to authn-jwt
+4. cd to frontend and backend folders and type `npm i && npm start` in the CLI

 you need nodejs for executing javascript, mongodb for storing the user information, and docker you need it because you need to spin up redis container, because the app stores JWT token upon creation in redis, so later when user attempted to log out, JWT token will be deleted, so any authenticated route will return 'Unauthorized Access' if user attempted to access it because there is no JWT token in the sent cookies(yes I stored JWT tokens in the cookies😒).